POSTED BY November 30, 2015 COMMENTS (42)ON

-Tall buildings are sprouting up because of lack of space in the city.
-It is also an economical viable option for a developer to go for tall buildings within a city where the development charges are high.
+Tall buildings are sprouting up because of a lack of space in the city.
+It is also an economically viable option for a developer to go for tall buildings within a city where the development charges are high.
 Buyers too are excited to live in a tall building where they can enjoy great views, daylight & ventilation.

-Below is a nice presentation giving full specification of how a high rise building should handle various things at the time of construction to combat the fire safety issue.
+Below is a nice presentation giving the full specification of how a high rise building should handle various things at the time of construction to combat the fire safety issue.
 If you live in a high building, please check if your building has things mentioned in the presentation or not.

 Builders do provide the fire fighting equipment & fire egress stairs since they are to be provided as per the building codes.
-However, one should ask to the developer, the evacuation strategy envisaged in case of an emergency.
+However, one should ask the developer, the evacuation strategy envisaged in case of an emergency.